eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 ### The Power of the Honest Ballot

-When you choose an "honest ballot", you optimize away from getting the *most* **preferred** candidate possible, and instead optimize on getting *any* **acceptable** candidate.
+When you choose an "honest ballot", you optimize away from getting the *most* **preferred** candidate possible, and instead optimize for getting *any* **acceptable** candidate.
 For some, like myself, this is just as good.
 [As long as an acceptable candidate wins, I don't really care so much about which one wins](../avstratproof){:target="_blank"}.
 But I understand this is not a universal experience.

-An "honest ballot" optimally impacts the share and margin between candidates, in a way that the Leader rule fails to do.
+An "honest ballot" optimally impacts the share and margin between candidates, in a way that the leader rule fails to do.
 An honest ballot strictly increases the gap between all candidates you approve of, and all candidates you do not approve of.
 It is an honest signal of your true preferences, and your voice *will* be heard in the election results *directly* through the approval percentages.

 Think of it this way: suppose you are a Republican in Alaska who prefers Palin > Begich > Peltola, but it seems like all three candidates are viable.
 What exactly does your ballot do when you vote for Palin and Begich?